mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. note:: The simulations are repeated eight times to get smoother results, but the runtime is high,
           around 20 minutes, depending on hardware.
 To make the study run quicker, lower the repetition count or the sim time limit.

-Here are the results for the Wpan, the optimal performance ``aUnitBackoffPeriod`` value is indicated with an arrow:
+Here are the results for the WPAN, the optimal performance ``aUnitBackoffPeriod`` value is indicated with an arrow:

 .. figure:: wpan_study.png